JMAConsulting/biz.jmaconsulting.financialagingcustomsearch/README.md

-# Financial Aging with Pay Balances Details custom search
+# Financial Aging Custom Search

+## Overview
+This extension provides a custom search that shows financial aging of overdue contributions such as recurring contributions and pledge payments.

 ## Requirements